leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 [sponsor-badge]: https://img.shields.io/badge/🤝-Sponsor%20me-1da1f2?logo=github&style=flat-square
 [sponsor-link]: https://github.com/sponsors/leloykun

-> This is still a Work in Progress (WIP).
-I've decided to publish this earlier than planned to get feedback and iterate quickly.
-If you spot any mistakes, please don't hesitate to let me know!
-Email me at franzlouiscesista@gmail.com or tag me on X ([@leloykun](https://x.com/leloykun)).

 ## 1. Recap: Muon as RMS-to-RMS norm-constrained steepest descent

 Consider a weight matrix $W \in \mathbb{R}^{m \times n}$ and a "raw gradient" or differential $G \in \mathbb{R}^{m \times n}$ we get via e.g., backpropagation.
 In standard gradient descent, we would update the weights as follows,